-Calculate an ESTIMATE of your Tuition Costs by using the Tuition Calculator and adding any applicable Program Fees, Differential Tuition, & Special Fees:
+Calculate an ESTIMATE of your Tuition Costs by using the Tuition Estimator and adding any applicable Program Fees, Differential Tuition, & Special Fees:

 Non-Matriculated & Second Baccalaureate Students Taking Graduate Courses: Beginning Fall 2011, non-matriculated & second baccalaureate students registering for one or more graduate level courses on their undergraduate career, will be charged graduate tuition rates for all courses taken.